-- Congregations need to develop a strategy for achieving wellness/ wholeness. - Small, peer-managed, self-help groups (The "SPEERS" model) provide the context and the foundation for building healing and healthy communities. - Self-help groups are the best means for fostering promotive and preventive activities. - Self-help groups provide for enrichment, enablement in crisis, reconciliation and healing in our relationship with (God and) others.
+- Persons, human services and organizations need to develop a strategy for achieving wellness/ wholeness. - Small, peer-managed, self-help groups (The "SPEERS" model) provide the context and the foundation for building healing and healthy communities. - Self-help groups are the best means for fostering promotive and preventive activities. - Self-help groups provide for enrichment, enablement in crisis, reconciliation with others and healing for wellness.